IamAkmoor/HTML-Interview-Questions/src/answers/semantic-elements.md

 Semantic element - elements with the meaning.
 A semantic element clearly describes its meaning to both the browser and the developer.

-Examples of non-semantic elements: <div> and <span> - Tells nothing about its content.
+Examples of non-semantic elements:&lt; div	&gt; and <span> - Tells nothing about its content.
 Examples of semantic elements: <form>, <table>, and <article> - Clearly defines its content.